 For some extra information on the Australian Army Stiletto, an excellent paper put together by fellow researchers Michael Lobb and Trevor Ball is located here in pdf format.

-Many examples of the knives; both Australian Army Utility Knives and Australian Army Stilettos made by Whittingslowe Engineering of Adelaide during WW2 have a mark on them of a Pheon (arrowhead) /I\ and an I.
+Many examples of the knives; including Clasp Knives, Australian Army Utility Knives and Australian Army Stilettos made by Whittingslowe Engineering of Adelaide during WW2 have a mark on them of a Pheon (arrowhead) /I\ and an I.

 Because knives issued from Indian armories during the war carried a similar mark, many people have jumped to the conclusion that Whittingslowe knives with the "I" must have been issued from India.